diklagit/my-rest-api/README.md

 #### endpoints:
-the routes files, by controllers files, contains several endpoints, which defined the actions that can be used on the backend server's app. api's I have made using postman, in the links below:
+the routes files, by controllers files, contains several endpoints, which defined the actions that can be used on the backend server's app.

--
--

 ### initial data
 three instances of business cards and three instances of users are created: regular user, business and admin.